pepper-project/pepper/README.txt

 IV.
 What is new in this version?

-  (1) a better implementation of RAM operations in Pantry by adapting ideas from TinyRAM
+  (1) a better implementation of RAM operations by adapting ideas from TinyRAM

     - For an example of this, see apps_sfdl/fast_ram_test.c